jaittola/viikkopaperikalenteri/README.md

 The calendar generator consists of the following components:

 * [cal-generator.py](cal-generator.py): A python script for generating the calendar.
-* [calendar.tex](calendar.tex): The main LaTex file for the calendar, which contains the LaTeX document and functions for laying out the pages.
-To customise or change the layout, you'll have to edit this file.
+* [calendar.tex](calendar.tex) and [calendar-a6.tex](calendar-a6.tex): The main LaTex files for the calendar, which contain the LaTeX document and functions for laying out the pages.
+To customise or change the layout, you'll have to edit these files.
 * [important-days.json](important-days.json): A JSON file containing holidays and other important days that you want to print into the calendar.
 * [important-days.schema.json](important-days.schema.json): A JSON schema file to help with checking the format of important-days.json.
 * [requirements.txt](requirements.txt): PIP input file for installing Python libraries.